MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-test-plans-configuration-by-outcome.md

 For the report to generate useful data, the team must perform the following activities to manage test plans:

 - Define test plans, test suites, and test cases.
 Specify their state.
 For a Test Suite to run, it must be in the In Progress state.
 For a Test Case to run, it must be in the Ready state.
-For details, see [Create test plans and test suites](../../test/create-a-test-plan.md) and [Create manual test cases](../../test/create-test-cases.md).
+For details, see [Create manual test cases](../../test/create-test-cases.md).
-- Assign test cases to specific testers.
+- Define test configurations and assign then to  test cases.
+For details, see [Test different configurations](../../test/test-different-configurations.md).
 - Run manual tests and verify the results.
 Mark the results of each validation step in the test case as passed or failed.
 For details, see [Run manual tests](../../test/run-manual-tests.md).

 	> [!NOTE]
 	> Testers must mark a test step with a status if it is a validation test step.
 The overall result for a test reflects the status of all the test steps that were marked.
 Therefore, the test will have a status of failed if any test step is marked as failed or not marked.

 ## Sample queries